 So it goes, wrote Kurt Vonnegut.
 When washing rice, save the rice, the sand, and the water, said Zen Master Dogen.
 Treat the rice as if it were your own eye.
 Because really, Margot couldn’t be more right.
 Whether we know it or not, we all eat with one ineluctable reality: everyone is someone’s lunch.

-Kathryn Miles is professor of environmental writing at Unity College and editor-in-chief of Hawk & Handsaw: The Journal of Creative Sustainability.
-She is also the author of Adventures with Ari (Skyhorse/W.W.
+Kathryn Miles was a professor of environmental writing at Unity College and editor-in-chief of Hawk & Handsaw: The Journal of Creative Sustainability.
+She is the author of Adventures with Ari (Skyhorse/W.W.
 Norton) and All Standing: The Remarkable Story of the Jeanie Johnston, The Legendary Irish Famine Ship, which will be published by Simon & Schuster later this year.